-- 1) Remove the front panel, if not already removed. - 2) Move the control switch on the control box to the "OFF" position. - 3) Wait 3 minutes. - 4) Close the potable water supply line shut-off valve and open the potable water supply line drain valve. - 5) Allow the line to drain by gravity. - 6) Attach compressed air or carbon dioxide supply to the potable water supply line drain valve. - 7) Move the control switch to the "ICE" position. - 8) Blow the potable water line out using compressed air or carbon dioxide.
+- 6) Attach compressed air or carbon dioxide supply to the potable water line drain valve. - 7) Move the control switch to the "ICE" position. - 8) Blow the potable water line out using compressed air or carbon dioxide.

-3. Drain the potable water tank:
+2. Drain the potable water tank:

-- 1) Turn off the power supply. - 2) Move the control switch to the "OFF" position. - 3) Remove the insulation panel. - Remove the rubber cap covering the overflow pipe in the water tank.
+- 1) Turn off the power supply. - 2) Move the control switch to the "OFF" position. - 3) Drain the water tank by removing the insulation panel and the rubber cap covering the overflow pipe in the water tank.
 Remove the overflow pipe by turning it counterclockwise.
-Drain the water tank.
-See Fig. 5.

-- 5) Replace the overflow pipe, the rubber cap and the insulation panel in their correct positions. - 6) Remove all ice from the storage bin, and clean the storage bin. - 7) Replace the front panel in its correct position. - 8) Close the drain valve(s).
+See Fig. 4. - 4) Replace the removed parts in their correct positions. - 5) Remove all ice from the storage bin, and clean the storage bin. - 6) Replace the front panel in its correct position. - 7) Close the drain valve.